charankumarpalla/laughing-buddha/MobileDevelopment/Flutter/ReadMe.md

 The Flutter UI is implemented by using widgets from a modern reactive framework.
 Flutter uses its own rendering engine to draw widgets.

+# Types of Widget

+We can split the Flutter widget into two categories:

+- Visible (Output and Input)
+- Invisible (Layout and Control)

 <div align="right">

 <a href="AllReadMe/Introduction.md" alt="AllReadMe/Introduction.md"><img src="https://img.shields.io/badge/Introduction-...-green?style=for-the-badge&logo=markdown"/></a>